jasonrhodes/jasonrhodes.github.io/src/blog/009_git-deploys-with-dokku.md

 To be honest, it's not totally clear to me the point of the `USER` in that above command.
 I think just adding your key to the `dokku` user is enough, unless you have some special deploy user that a tool has to use.

 ## Creating a new dokku app

+**Update:** This step isn't necessary at all.
+I just discovered while playing with dokku a bit more that pushing to the remote will create the repo for you if it doesn't exist, using a tool called [gitreceive](https://github.com/progrium/gitreceive).
+So it's even awesomer than I thought.
+[Skip to the next step](#deploying-your-local-repo-with-a-simple-git-push).

 To create the remote repo, you have to log into the box where Dokku is running.
 This is a one-time setup for each app.
 Log into the box, then run: